Replacing or repairing TR-808 switches and pots

 There's no way of repairing

-this broken actuator, so the Technology Transplant replacement boards
+this broken actuator, so (sadly, no longer available in 2014) the Technology Transplant replacement boards

 new board, this means they have an old board with at least some good